Gwen Cooper (author): Career

+Author

 In August, 2009, Random House published Cooper's memoir Homer’s Odyssey: A Fearless Feline Tale, or How I Learned about Love and Life with a Blind Wonder Cat, written about her blind cat, Homer.

 The memoir has its roots in a story that Cooper published on Salon.com in October, 2008.
 The story, entitled “Mucho Gato,” details an episode when Homer confronted an armed thief who attempted to rob Cooper in her Miami apartment one night in 2000.
 The “Mucho Gato” posting was one of the most popular posts on Salon.com's Open Salon blogging platform that month.

 Homer’s Odyssey: A Fearless Feline Tale, or How I Learned about Love and Life with a Blind Wonder Cat debuted at the #14 spot on the New York Times Best Seller List upon publication and spent four weeks on the list.
 A paperback edition of the memoir was published in 2010 and also spent four weeks on the New York Times Best Seller List.